pynamodb/PynamoDB/docs/quickstart.rst

 a consequence, even if you modify only one attribute prior to calling `save()`, the entire object is re-written.
-Any modifications done to the same user by other processes will be lost, even if made to other attributues that you did not change.
+Any modifications done to the same user by other processes will be lost, even if made to other attributes that you did not change.
 To avoid this, use `update()` to perform more fine grained updates or see the :ref:`conditional_operations` for how to avoid race conditions entirely.